Shoulder Surgery Adelaide

 One of the most common operations performed by Dr Gavin Nimon is arthroscopic shoulder surgery, often in the form of reconstructions.

-Shoulder Reconstruction can include surgery that can be as minor as decompressing or debriding (cleaning out) the shoulder region so that tendons that are inflamed by spurs of bone are given more space.
+Shoulder reconstruction can include minor surgery such as decompressing or debriding (cleaning out) the shoulder region so that tendons that are inflamed by spurs of bone are given more space.

 It can also refer to repair of the tendons or ligaments around the shoulder (most commonly repair of the rotator cuff tendons or repair of the gleno-humeral ligaments) to provide motion or stabilise the shoulder, respectively.
 A labral or Bankart reconstruction is done for shoulder stability or dislocated shoulders.

-What do we mean when we talk about “arthroscopic procedures?
+What do we mean when we talk about “arthroscopic” shoulder surgery?

 Procedures and recovery involving the Rotator Cuff